 ageMap.put("Bob", 25);

-The Queue interface represents a collection designed for holding elements prior to processing (FIFO), while Deque supports both FIFO and LIFO operations.
+A Queue is designed for holding elements prior to processing, following a first-in, first-out (FIFO) order.
+A Deque supports both FIFO and last-in, first-out (LIFO) operations.
 Common implementations include LinkedList and ArrayDeque.

 HashMap